railroadmedia/mailora/README.md

 Define these in your environmental variables as there is no handling for for them via the config file.
 They shouldn't committed, thus there's no consideration for that.

+Provide the required values to your applications config/mail.php file.
+See Laravel documention for details.

+Don't commit your MAIL_PASSWORD, but rather supply it as an environmental variable.

+Supply as environmental variables to keep secret:

+* "MAIL_PASSWORD"

+Hardcode these in the config file:

+* MAIL_DRIVER
+* MAIL_USERNAME
+* MAIL_SAFETY_RECIPIENT
+* MAIL_DEFAULT_RECIPIENT

+(remember that because the config file uses Laravel's "env()" helper function, you can override a hardcoded value at any time by supplying an environmental variable.
+This can be useful for alternate configurations for local or staging environments.

 #### 1.2.2 - non-sensitive

 Provide values for the following fields.